 An administrative agency has the power to gather information to fulfil its duties.
-As a part of its administrative authority, the Ministry of the Environment has the power to gather information regarding environmental pollution, which includes the production of documents, the taking of samples, site inspections, the interviewing of employees, etc. The laws and regulations regarding environmental pollution provide the terms and conditions under which the Minister of the Environment can collect information regarding environmental pollution, and penal codes are also provided to make the terms effective.
+The Ministry of the Environment or local governors under national laws and/or local ordinances have the power to gather information regarding environmental pollution, which includes the production of documents, the taking of samples, site inspections, the interviewing of employees, etc. The laws and local ordinances regarding environmental pollution provide the terms and conditions under which the Minister of the Environment or local governors can collect information regarding environmental pollution, and penal codes are also provided to make the terms effective.